 Open Webserver Configuration Troubleshooter at Tools & Settings in Plesk Onyx 17.8 and from the Extensions menu in Plesk 17.5/17.0/12.5.

-Click the button, then set Status to "Error" from the drop-down menu.
+Click on the button, then set Status to "Error" from the drop-down menu.

 The list of broken configuration files will appear.
 Select all, then click Rebuild > Selected.

-If some configuration files could not be repaired, select them and click Remove.
+If configuration files could not be repaired, select them and click Remove.